Code-Institute-Submissions/kydzoster-huntinteriors/README.md

   1. Signup for [Heroku](https://signup.heroku.com/)
   2. Install [Heroku-CLI](https://devcenter.heroku.com/articles/heroku-cli)
-  3. In command line typ `heroku login -i` enter email and password when promted
+  3. In command line type `heroku login -i` enter email and password when prompted
   4. Create a file named `Procfile` and add the following code `release: python manage.py migrate && python manage.py loaddata initial_data.json` then on the next line add `web: gunicorn hunt_interiors.wsgi`
   5. Save all the requirements by running `pip freeze > requirements.txt` in the command line
   6. After all the setup is done run `git add .`, `git commit` and `git push`
-  7. In your `Heroku`account click new and create new app.
+  7. In your `Heroku`account click new and create a new app.
   9. Select your region and create a name for your project.
   10. In your `Heroku` settings click `reveal config vars`.
   11. Add the following config variables: